kschuler/ling001/index.md

 **What does it mean to be "engaged" on perusall?**
 > Read more about how engagement is computed on perusall [here](resources/how-perusall-works.pdf) and see a sample [here](https://perusall.com/downloads/scoring-examples.pdf).

+**How do I watch the lecture live?**
+> I'll send a link just before our usual class time (12pm M & W) via Piazza for those who want to watch the lecture live.
+You'll click the link to watch and can login with your PennKey if you'd like to make live comments to me.
+I'll pause periodically to answer questions I see.

+**I'm in a different time zone, will I miss anything?**
+> No, definitely not!
+The lectures will be recorded so you can watch them any time you like.
+All discussions will take place on Piazza, so you read through the discussions any time, and also add your own comments and questions whenever you can.

+**I'm worried about how I will do this.
+I have like 9 people working from home in my house, plus 3 toddlers, 2 birds, and a dog.
+Help!**
+> Don't worry, we were thinking of you when we redesigned the course.
+We ramped things way down, extended the language journal deadline, and are giving you at least a week to complete the (no take-home) exams.
+Each week, we will give you a specific goal so you know exactly what you need to do to be able to do the exams.
+We know this is not easy for you and we are here to help.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTExMzExNzQ5OSwtODU3MjYzOTU4LC0xND
 Q4NTM3MDEyLC0xMDYyMDQxMjIxLDMzNDMxMjA2NCw5MDYwMTQx